Coloring Problems on Bipartite Graphs of Small Diameter: Introduction

+Vikas~\cite{V.17} also points out, without explicitly proving it, that his reduction can be generalized to a proof that \textsc{Surjective $C_{2k}$-Homomorphism} is $\NP$-complete for every $k\ge 3$.
+Unfortunately, we have not managed to directly adapt our reduction to this case.
+Finally, we mention that there is still interest in the $C_k$-homomorphism problem for odd $k$ when restricted to $P_\ell$-free graphs because of its ties with the long-standing open problem of 3-coloring $P_\ell$-free graphs (see e.g. a recent paper by Chudnovsky et al.~\cite{CHOSZ.20}).

-Given a graph $G$, a \emph{biclique of $G$} is a non-empty complete bipartite subgraph of $G$.
+Given a graph $G$, a \emph{biclique of $G$} is a pair of vertex subsets $(A,B)$ forming a complete bipartite subgraph of $G$.
+The \emph{bipartite complement} of a bipartite graph $G=(A\cup B, E)$ is the bipartite graph $\overline{G}_{\cal B}=(A\cup B,E')$ containing the non-edges between $A$ and $B$.
 In the $k$-\textsc{Biclique} problem, the task is to decide whether $V(G)$ can be partitioned into $k$ bicliques.
-When $k$ is given as input, the problem is $\NP$-complete even when restricted to bipartite graphs~\cite{HMSS.07}.
+Mohammad et al.~\cite{HMSS.07} showed that, letting $k$ be part of the input, $k$-\textsc{Biclique} is $\NP$-complete even when restricted to bipartite graphs.
 An attempt to show that $3$-\textsc{Biclique} is $\NP$-complete on bipartite graphs was presented by Fleischner et al.~\cite{FMPS.09}.
-Unfortunately, there is a mistake in their proof as we show in this article.
-Nevertheless, applying our result for \textsc{Surjective $C_6$-Homomorphism}, we get that the $3$-\textsc{Biclique} problem is indeed $\NP$-complete on bipartite graphs, even when the \emph{bipartite complement of $G$} has diameter~$4$.
-It is worth mentioning that $2$-\textsc{Biclique} is $\NP$-complete on general graphs~\cite{MP.15} (with a very technical reduction that uses an abstract algebraic meta-theorem) but polynomial on bipartite graphs~\cite{FMPS.09}.
-Hence, the \NP-completeness of $3$-\textsc{Biclique} on bipartite graphs is best possible.
+Unfortunately, as we show in Section~\ref{sec:3biclique}, there is a mistake in their proof.
+Nevertheless, applying our result for \textsc{Surjective $C_6$-Homomorphism}, we get that the $3$-\textsc{Biclique} problem is indeed $\NP$-complete on bipartite graphs, even when the bipartite complement of $G$ has diameter~four.
+It is worth mentioning that Martin and Paulusma~\cite{MP.15} showed that $2$-\textsc{Biclique} is $\NP$-complete on general graphs (with a very technical reduction that uses an abstract algebraic meta-theorem), and that Fleischner et al.~\cite{FMPS.09} showed that it is polynomial on bipartite graphs.
+Hence, the \NP-completeness of $3$-\textsc{Biclique} on bipartite graphs is best possible in terms of $k$.